elephantscale/kafka-labs/README.md

     https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl?hl=en-US
 If this link does not work, search for markdown-preview-plus in https://chrome.google.com/webstore

-* Once installed, go to 'Window --> Extensions' menu of Chrome ;   Find 'Markdown Preview Plus' plugin ;  set 'Allow access to file urls'
+* Once installed, go to 'Window --> Extensions' menu of Chrome ;   Find 'Markdown Preview Plus' plugin ;  set 'Allow access to file urls'.
+Also go to 'Markdown Options' and enable 'HTML content'

 * Open any *.md file using Chrome (File --> Open)*